Travelling for a job interview presents practical factors that you should consider.

 If you love to travel, getting the opportunity to see a new city or country could be fun.
 Hope these tips help smoothen your preparation process as you get ready to travel for an upcoming interview.

 If you found this information useful, I will be grateful if you can share it and leave a comment.
-For access to the free resource library with career guides, checklists and templates, click here to fill in the form.
+For access to our free resource library with career templates, guides and checklists, click HERE to fill in the form.
 Thank you in advance for your support as I grow this blog.